 The advantage of Chaddock reflex over the Babinski reflex is that it may minimize withdrawal due to plantar stimulation.
-Because the CST has a long course, the presence or absence of these reflexes are useful in determining the health of the central nervous system.
+Because the CST has a long course, the presence or absence of these reflexes is useful in determining the health of the central nervous system.

 Alternative methods for eliciting this response have been developed.
 In each case, the examiner watches for upward deviation of the big toe and fanning of the other toes.
 Below are some of the alternative methods: